IR35 Calculator

 - Net take-home

 Estimates only, not tax advice.
 Assumes a single-director company taking all profit as dividends, an umbrella route for inside IR35, and rUK income-tax bands (Scotland differs).
+The permanent salary figure is a gross annual salary you enter directly (not derived from the day rate); employer's NI is shown for context only and isn't deducted from your take-home.
+The suggestions above are illustrative — actual benefit depends on your pension annual allowance, other income, and whether expenses are genuinely wholly and exclusively for business use.
 Speak to an accountant before deciding.

 About IR35 Calculator

-The IR35 Calculator compares your annual take-home pay inside versus outside IR35 for the same contract day rate.
+The IR35 Calculator compares your annual take-home pay inside versus outside IR35 for the same contract day rate, and against a permanent salary you choose.
 Inside IR35 is modelled as an umbrella/PAYE arrangement, where the assignment rate has to cover employer's National Insurance, the Apprenticeship Levy and the umbrella's margin before income tax and employee's NI are deducted.
 Outside IR35 is modelled as your own limited company paying a small director's salary, Corporation Tax (including marginal relief) on the remaining profit, and dividends taxed at dividend rates.
+The permanent salary option takes any gross annual salary you enter and applies standard PAYE income tax and employee's National Insurance, so you can see how contracting compares to being employed.
 It uses 2025/26 UK tax rates for England, Wales and Northern Ireland, and runs entirely in your browser so none of your figures are uploaded.
 It is an estimate to help you compare, not a substitute for advice from a qualified accountant.

 How to use IR35 Calculator

-- Read off the annual and monthly take-home pay for inside IR35 (umbrella) and outside IR35 (limited company).
+- Read off the annual and monthly take-home pay for inside IR35 (umbrella), outside IR35 (limited company), and the permanent salary.

 - Expand each breakdown to see exactly how income tax, National Insurance, Corporation Tax and dividend tax are applied.